measurement-factory/anubis/README.md

   commits new code) or the staging_branch is unexpectedly modified.
 After labeling the PR, the bot ignores any failed or unfinished tests associated with that stale commit.
-This label was added so that the developer observing the PR page on GitHub can be sure that Anubis had a good reason to ignore failed or unfinished staging tests.
+This label was added so that the developer observing the PR page on GitHub knows why Anubis ignored (failed, unfinished, or successful) staging tests.
 The bot removes this (usually short-lived) label after creating a fresh staging commit for the PR.
 * `M-failed-staging-checks`: Essentially duplicates GitHub "red x" mark for the _staging commit_.
 The bot does not attempt to merge this PR again until a human decides that this problem is resolved and removes